Victarry/PyTorch-Memory-Profiler/README.md

 By combining these mechanisms, the library simulates the computation graph's execution flow and tracks the estimated memory allocation changes without needing to allocate the full memory or perform actual computations/communication.

+## TODO
+[ ] Check the memory diff for optimizer
+[ ] Support for TE
+[ ] Integration to training loop of Megatron-LM
+[ ] Update the logging system for better usebility
+[ ] Build a GUI or visualization system.

 ## Known Limitations & Considerations

 *   **Estimation Accuracy:** The accuracy depends on PyTorch correctly reporting storage sizes for fake tensors and the dispatcher accurately reflecting real-world operations.
 Complex custom CUDA kernels might not be perfectly captured.